 As the other members of the Secret Society completed their task, the heroes were dispatched to Limbo, clearing Earth-2 of costumed heroes.
 Unfortunately, the Ultra-Humanite had deceived the heroes of Earth-1 into helping and while the Rag Doll and his colleague waged a massive crime wave on Earth-2, the villains of Earth-1 rescued the captured heroes in Limbo.
 In short order, the Secret Society of Super-Villains were consigned to Limbo and the balance of heroes on Earth-2 was restored (Justice League of America #195-197).

-Powers and Abilities: In his early years, the Rag Doll possessed hyper-elastic tendons and ligaments, allows him to twist and contort in a variety of ways.
+In his early years, the Rag Doll possessed hyper-elastic tendons and ligaments, allows him to twist and contort in a variety of ways.
 This ability made him difficult to target and once captured, difficult to hold.
-It also facilitated the Rag Doll's unqiue brand of robbery, often by allowing him to stow away inplaces no ordinary human would fit.
+It also facilitated the Rag Doll's unique brand of robbery, often by allowing him to stow away in places no ordinary human would fit.
 The Rag Doll's suit also had several advantages including insulation, ample storage space, and padded feet which allows him to move relatively silently.
-In later years, the Rag Doll developed a hypnotic oratory that allowed him to organize and execute crimes with legions of followers.
-The nature of this ability remains unclear.
-Since Merkel's rejuvenation by Neron his powers are not well-defined.

-Weaknesses and Limitations: Aside from his contortions, the Rag Doll possessed no super-powers and once captured, could be injured as an ordinary human.
-Since his rejuvenation by Neron, his limits are unknown.
+Aside from his contortions, the Rag Doll possessed no super-powers and once captured, could be injured as an ordinary human.

 Back to GA Villain Checklist